Optimizing the NYC public transit’s new tap and go tech into an accessible app for a successful commute.

 KEY MOMENTS

-An app built to be responsive.
+These moments foster a cohesive and engaging user experience.
 I want to seamlessly connect the rider to the transit system, allowing the riders to have access to the latest alerts and directions.
 Users will get the tools to help them reach their goals and their destinations.

 Below are some moments helping to address the pain points noted in the user research.